 James McCaw is a mathematical biologist and epidemiologist and past Australian Research Council Future Fellow (2011 – 15) at the University of Melbourne.
 After obtaining a PhD in theoretical physics in 2005, he turned his interests to a recognised needs area in Australia – mathematical modelling of infectious diseases to inform public health policy.
 He now holds a teaching and research position split between the School of Mathematics & Statistics and the Melbourne School of Population and Global Health.
-He also holds an honorary appointment at the Murdoch Childrens Research Institute.
-James’ interests range from the application of mathematics to problems in basic biology through to multi-scale integrated health policy analyses.
+He also holds an honorary appointment at the Peter Doherty Institute.
+Since January 2020 he has served as an expert member of the Australian Health Protection Principal Committee, advising government on the epidemiology of COVID19.